nightbot/docs/control-panel/autodj.md

 Using the gray up arrow icon you can promote a song to be first in the queue.
 To delete upcoming songs use the red trash icon on the right of the entry.
 Both of these can also be done with the [!songs](https://docs.nightbot.tv/commands/songs) command.

-Gray colored entries are playlist entries picked in the Settings.
+Gray colored songs in the queue are playlist entries set in the Settings.
 The playlist will play if the queue is empty and will allow newly requested songs to be played next.